+7 (707) 051 22 20

 Progress based on real programs for children with ASD (without disclosing personal data, with parental consent).

-Speech therapist for autism in Almaty—what you need to know
+Speech therapist for autistic individuals in Almaty — what is important to know

 When parents hear the diagnosis "autism spectrum disorder," the first question they face is: will my child speak?
-As a practicing speech therapist, I see that the myth "autistic means non-verbal" has long been debunked: with the right approach, speech can be initiated even in the most complex cases, and our task is to find the key to communication for your child.
+As a practicing speech therapist, I see that the myth "autistic means non-verbal" has long been debunked: with proper intervention, speech can be initiated even in the most complex cases, and our task is to find the key to communication for your specific child.

 Why a child with ASD needs a speech therapist

 Many think a speech therapist is only needed for sound production, but with autistic children, it is different.
-At our center, speech therapy sessions with autistic children start not with sounds, but with establishing basic contact and understanding how the child perceives the world.
-Speech features in autism are not just a delay; it is a different structure of thinking, and we work with it directly.
+In our center, speech therapy sessions for autistic children begin not with sounds, but with establishing basic contact and understanding how the child perceives the world.
+Speech features in autism are not just a delay; they are a different thinking structure, and we work with it directly.

 Speech characteristics in autism

-The speech of a child with ASD often resembles a collection of fragments from cartoons, repetition of heard phrases without understanding the meaning, or complete silence.
-Echolalia—when a child repeats your words verbatim—is not nonsense but an attempt at communication that we turn into meaningful dialogue.
-Communication difficulties manifest in the child not making eye contact, not responding to their name, or not using a pointing gesture.
+The speech of a child with ASD often resembles a collection of cartoon fragments, repetition of heard phrases without understanding their meaning, or complete silence.
+Echolalia — when a child repeats your words verbatim — is not nonsense but an attempt at communication, which we turn into meaningful dialogue.
+Communication difficulties manifest when a child does not make eye contact, does not respond to their name, or does not use pointing gestures.
 We learn to read these signals and give the child a tool to express their desires.
 Without speech therapy help, these traits can become lifelong, but with it, they can become a bridge to full communication.

 Non-verbal autistic child: where to start

-Work with a non-verbal autistic child begins with observation: we look at what sounds they make, how they breathe, whether they have cooing or babbling.
-Speech therapist work with a non-verbal autistic child is a painstaking process where the first goal is not a word, but any conscious sound.
-We use vocalizations, lip movement imitation, and vibration massage of the articulatory apparatus.
-In our practice, there have been cases where a child started speaking their first word after 3-4 months of daily sessions, but longer periods have also occurred.
-It is important to understand: speech initiation is possible at any age, but the earlier you start, the higher the chances of developing phrase speech.
+Work with a non-verbal autistic child begins with observation: we look at what sounds they make, how they breathe, whether they babble or coo.
+A speech therapist's work with a non-verbal autistic child is a meticulous process where the first goal is not a word, but any conscious sound.
+We use vocalizations, lip movement imitation, and vibrational massage of the articulatory apparatus.
+In our practice, there have been cases where a child spoke their first word after 3-4 months of daily sessions, but longer periods have also occurred.
+It is important to understand: speech initiation is possible at any age, but the earlier you start, the higher the chances of developing phrasal speech.

 Echolalia as a resource, not a problem